See our new Storymap: Mapping Amazon: Where the Online Giant Locates its Warehouses and Why

 Amazon.com, Inc. is growing rapidly, thanks in no small part to its aggressive strategy for getting tax breaks.
-Indeed, it has been getting about 20 economic development subsidy packages a year since 2012 for its warehouses and data centers— as of early 2018.
-That’s not counting the “megadeal” the company clearly expects for its second headquarters, or “HQ2,” that it started auctioning publicly in September 2017.
-Good Jobs First has published extensively on Amazon (as we have on many other retailers) and we’ll continue to do so, especially as the HQ2 drama plays out.
+Indeed, it has been getting about 20 economic development subsidy packages a year since 2012 for its warehouses and data centers—over $4 billion and counting as of May 2021.
+Good Jobs First has published extensively on Amazon (as we have on many other retailers) and we’ll continue to do so, especially as the company builds out its infrastructure.

 Amazon’s “HQ2” Auction (most recent content first)

 Ending the Economic War among the States: Many Americans are rightly aghast at the “economic war among the states” as exposed by Amazon’s HQ2 auction.
 Now, they are also emboldened to challenge this corrosive war by the enormous community organizing victory in New York City that caused Amazon to cancel one new headquarters in Queens.
 Good Jobs First proposes five ways to rein in the problem of governments over-spending for economic development deals—so they can better focus on strategies that work.

 End the subsidy wars: Amazon took advantage of a system that's baked into America's economy.
 We must finally fix it.
 (Greg Leroy Op-Ed in New York Daily News) America's corporate-dominated site location system was born in, where else, New York in 1936, when a disgruntled Chicago real estate salesman named Leonard Yaseen moved east and created the Fantus Factory Locating Service.
 It would long dominate perhaps the most obscure yet powerful consulting niche in U.S. history.
 (11/25/2018)